 - Click View in Portal to open the Azure Portal.

-- Click Add on the top menu.
+- Click Add in the top menu.

 Note: Alternatively, you can limit the reservation to a single subscription.
-Reservations must specify region and virtual machine size.
+Reservations must specify region and virtual machine series.

 - Enter a name for your reservation.